ETS.ik_NR

 Return type:

-Tuple[ndarray, int, int, int, float]
+tuple[ndarray, int, int, int, float]

-• If success == 0 the q values will be valid numbers, but the
+If success == 0 the q values will be valid numbers, but the solution will be in error.
+The amount of error is indicated by the residual.

 Each iteration uses the Newton-Raphson optimisation method